We want Victorious festival to be accessible to everyone! We hope you find the following accessibility information helpful.

 If any of your queries are not answered above, please email firstname.lastname@example.org

 If you find it difficult to communicate via email due to an access requirement, please let us know a telephone number we can contact you on and a member of our access team will give you a call within 7 working days.

-We want Victorious to be a festival that is accessible for every festival go-er so this year we were proud to work with Attitude Is Everything, a disability-led charity that improves deaf and disabled people’s access to live music and to have been awarded Gold on their charter of best practice for our commitment to being accessible.
+We want Victorious to be a festival that is accessible for every festival go-er so we are proud to work with Attitude Is Everything, a disability-led charity that improves deaf and disabled people’s access to live music and to have been awarded Gold on their charter of best practice for our commitment to being accessible.

-Victorious looks forward to continuing its commitment to the charter and improving accessibility in 2020.
+Victorious looks forward to continuing its commitment to the charter and improving accessibility in 2022.

 To find out more about Attitude Is Everything visit their website here.